Asymptotic behavior of the dimension of the Chow variety: Introduction

-\begin{rmk} A slightly different perspective on the geometry of big cycles has been proposed by Voisin. \cite{voisin10} conjectures that bigness can be characterized using the tangency behavior of cycles representing $\alpha$ and shows that this conjecture has interesting ties to the Hodge theory of complete intersections in projective space.
-Theorem C can be viewed as a step in this direction. \end{rmk}
+\begin{rmk} \cite{voisin10} conjectures that bigness of a class $\alpha$ can be characterized using the tangency behavior of cycles representing $\alpha$ and shows that this conjecture has interesting ties to the Hodge theory of complete intersections in projective space.
+Theorem \ref{mainthrm2} can be viewed as a step in this direction. \end{rmk}